ANU Medical student support groups

 Below is some concise information and a few key links to queries that have been frequently raised in the past few weeks, which I am sure will continue to be raised time and time again throughout the foreseeable future till normality resumes whenever that may be.

 If you are encountering issues related to financing of:

 - Textbook/educational IT resources to support remote study

 - Medical costs

 The ANU’s communication regarding the use of accommodation facilities on ANU campus may have generated some confusion and additional anxiety.
 Understandably these are uncertain times and all of us are going through a very steep learning curve including administrative, operations, communications and managerial ANU staff who are trying their best to support us all.
-ANU information on residences has been updated as of 29 March 2020 and will continue to be updated on a regular basis.
-Please visit the Medical School intranet for on-going information and clarification.
+For more information.

 Health and Wellbeing